entrecode/ec.doc/doc/datamanager/resources/asset.md

 *Sending other properties in the fields was a feature of legacy assets and is deprecated.*

+### Re-Rendering of variants

+It is possible to re-render an image variant or thumbnail.
+This is an internal route which needs special privileges (`dm-root:<dataManagerID>:assetgroup:<assetGroupID>:assets:render`).
+It is not published as hypermedia link.
+It is a POST to `/a/<shortID>/<assetGroupID>/<assetID>/render` with the post body defined by [https://entrecode.de/schema/dm-asset-render](https://entrecode.de/schema/dm-asset-render).

 ## Single Asset (Legacy Assets)
 A single (legacy) asset.